-If securities or industry analysts change their recommendations regarding our stock adversely, our stock price and trading volume could decline.
+If securities or industry analysts do not publish research or reports about us, our business or our market, or if they change their recommendations regarding our stock adversely, our stock price and trading volume could decline.

 The trading market for our class A common stock is influenced by the research and reports that industry or securities analysts publish about us, our business or our market.
 If one or more of the analysts who cover us change their recommendation regarding our stock adversely, our stock price would likely decline.
 If one or more of these analysts ceases coverage of our company or fails to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.